Latest Cornwall News

 Vintage crop announced for Cornish farmer

-One of Cornwall's finest attractions are the Cornwall hotels.
-Another example of a Cornish great is it ciders.
+One of Cornwall's finest attractions are the Cornish ciders!
 Now a longest-standing cider producer has professed a vintage crop as it begins its apple harvest.

 Due to a perfect combination of a sun-filled summer along with a damp September, meant that an ideal apple-growing condition was created at Healey's Cornish Cyder Farm, near Truro occurred.